RunestoneInteractive/thinkcspy/_sources/ProblemSets/Crypto.rst

 1. **Caesar**: An encryption algorithm.
 2. **Vigenere**: An even cooler encryption algorithm.
 3. **Refactoring Shared Code:** Make some improvements to the way your code is structured.
-4. **Bonus Mission: Making Some Improvements**: A handful of small adjustments to add some features and improve the quality of your code.
+4. **Bonus Missions**: Add a couple of additional features to improve user experience and prevent against crashes.
 (This section is optional).

 Ready?
 Let's do this!
 [1]_